Pratye/Pairs-Strategy-Trading-Bot/README.md

 ### Backtesting Results

-The backtesting results are located in the `output` folder.
-This includes performance metrics like Sharpe Ratio, drawdown, and cumulative returns.
+The backtesting results include performance metrics like Sharpe Ratio, drawdown, and cumulative returns.

 **Disclaimer:** Backtesting results are based on historical data and may not reflect future performance.